Tidal heating of black holes and exotic compact objects on the brane: Tidal heating for a braneworld black hole

 where the angular part $\,_{2}S_{lm}(\theta)$ satisfies the following differential equation \cite{Teukolsky:1972my,MTB},

-Here we have introduced the variable $x\equiv \cos\theta$ and the above equation coincides with that of the spin-weighted spherical harmonics with $~_{2}A_{lm}$ acting as the separation constant between the radial and the angular part of the gravitational perturbation.
+The above equation coincides with that of the spin-weighted spherical harmonics, with $~_{2}A_{lm}$ acting as the separation constant between the radial and the angular part of the gravitational perturbation.
 Finally the radial function $R_{lm}(r)$ satisfies the following differential equation \cite{Teukolsky:1972my,MTB},

 where, $K= (r^{2}+a^{2})\omega -am$ and $\lambda= {}_{2}A_{lm}+(a\omega)^{2}-2am\omega$, is related to the separation constant $~_{2}A_{lm}$ appearing in the angular part of the perturbation equation.
 As we have emphasized earlier, the scenario relevant for our purpose of the computation of the tidal heating in a binary black hole system corresponds to $l=2$.
 Additionally, in the near horizon and in the small frequency limit, the radial perturbation equation can be solved in an analytic manner.
 In order to obtain the solution of the gravitational perturbation it is advantageous to introduce the following geometrical quantities,